Administrative and Legal Considerations of Working with Partners

 - CONTRACTORS AND CONSULTANTS

 When money changes hands (involving grant funds), administrative rules begin to apply.
-The first category, subgrantees, are extensions of the EWDJT program—primarily other nonprofit or governmental organizations.
-They must comply with every EPA federal regulation for which the EWDJT grantee is responsible.
+The first category, subgrantees, are extensions of the JT program—primarily other nonprofit or governmental organizations.
+They must comply with every EPA federal regulation for which the JT grantee is responsible.
 They are subject to audits, allowable and nonallowable costs, and contracting procedures as indicated in the Federal Register.
-As primary grantee, the EWDJT program is held responsible for compliance by subgrantees.
+As primary grantee, the JT program is held responsible for compliance by subgrantees.

 Subgrantees may be selected without a competitive process as long as they are identified in the grant proposal, budget, and approved work plan.
 Change of subgrantees requires approval from EPA.
 Contractors and consultants are not usually considered subgrantees.
 A community college or governmental organization may be a subgrantee or a contractor.